-Homographs!
-What is a homograph?
-Travelers in west central part of the state of Wyoming encountering the Wind River may wonder if the river is so named because of the gusts of air (win d) or because the stream meanders (wine d).
+Are you searching for some cool homographs examples in English?
+Travelers in west-central part of the state of Wyoming encountering the Wind River may wonder if the river is so named because of the gusts of air (win d) or because the stream meanders (wine d).
 The possible confusion is due to the fact that the word wind is a homograph.
-A homograph is a word that shares the same spelling with another word but has a different meaning.

 What Is A Homograph?

-Homograph definition: In English, homographs are words with the same spelling but having more than one meaning.
+In English, homographs are words with the same spelling but having more than one meaning.
+A homograph is a word that shares the same spelling with another word but has a different meaning.

 Broadly speaking, there are hundreds of potential homograph in the English language.
 Some authorities, however, define a homograph more narrowly as also having a different pronunciation and having a different origin.
 This narrower definition of homograph eliminates most words that may be considered homographs because either the pronunciation is the same or the word origin is the same.
 Taking the stricter definition of homograph, we will review some homographs words that are often confused.

 - (a gah pay) sacrificial love

 Example: We’re left agape when considering the agape love of God’s grace.

 - (bayss) a low deep voice (or low register musical instrument)